 Temporary Resident Visa Exemptions for Entering Canada

 Citizens from most countries require a visa to enter Canada.
 However, through treaties and other international agreements, many people have a visitor visa exemption and do not require a visa to visit Canada.
-Citizens of the following countries are visa exempt and do not require a visa for entry.
+Citizens of the following countries are visa exempt and do not require a visa for entry, rather they need an Electronic Travel Authorization (eTA) since March 15, 2016.

 For a list of countries exempt for visa requirements, click this link www.cic.gc.ca